gvwilson/thirdbit/src/fiction/santas/index.md

 The santa dodged him,
 but that gave the statue cat the opening it needed.
-It batted the ray gun out of the santa's hand with one stony paw, then clouted him in the head.
+It batted the ray gun out of the santa's hand with one stony paw, then pinned him to the ground.

 Finner snatched up the ray gun and fired at another of the camouflaged santas's feet.
 As he did so,